Our Journey Toward a Natural Fiber Future

 Effective immediately, all styles are discontinued as we jumpstart into a whole new world.
-Shop pieces including our famous Swarovski hand beaded swimsuits.
-Shop the biggest sale in BeachCandy history, own one of the greatest swimsuits for women-kind and support this effort.
+This is your last chance to own these classic BeachCandy styles including our famous Swarovski hand-beaded swimsuits.
+Shop now to own one of the greatest swimsuits for womankind and support this effort.

 Join us from the start on a raw journey to the unknown armed with the belief that we can do better.
 BeachCandy will be taking the season to reshape the natural fiber (sustainable fabrics) future of BeachCandy.
 We invite you to follow along and learn with us as we embark on this eco earth-friendly adventure.

 With deep gratitude, Brit B.,